As much as we all love our canine companions, there inevitably comes a point when we are forced to admit that they are not people.

 Some animals, like cats, tend to eat a very high-protein diet, and dogs seem to find the “leftovers” from cats irresistible.

 There are two separate approaches to making the poo taste less desirable.
 The first approach is only for dogs who are eating their own waste.
 The second approach can be used on any stool.
 Take a look at each of them before you decide which route you prefer.

 Feeding certain foods such as pineapple, canned pumpkin, or raw zucchini apparently alters the taste of dog poop enough to make it unpalatable to most dogs.
 Try adding a tablespoon or so to your dog’s regular food to start with, and adjust the amount according to the results.
 Meat tenderizer is said to have the same effect as well.

-Commercial products such as Cease Coprophagia or Potty Mouth also make the dog’s excrement taste bad.
+Commercial products such as Cease Coprophagia or these chewable tablets also make the dog’s excrement taste bad.
 These chewable preventatives are easy to administer daily, and many dog owners have seen positive results.